A whale's song

 A lot of things pushed me to move to Hawaii.
-I fell in love with he blue ocean ad green mountains, the reefs and the sharks made my career as an underwater photographer so exciting and rich of adventures.
+I fell in love with the blue ocean ad green mountains, the reefs, and the sharks made my career as an underwater photographer so exciting and rich in adventures.
 In the winters as the water turns colder and the sky is scattered with clouds, the ocean fills with my favorite sound in the world: the song of the humpback whales returning to Hawaii for their mating season.
 And even though Maui is the most popular for humpback whale sightings, Oahu is just as spectacular.

-Between November and May, all of us working on the ocean start looking at the blue horizon with a little more attention and so much anticipation, listening a little bit harder when we are underwater until it finally happens.
-A few days ago I got to see the first two humpback whales of the season, and even if the songs are still silent, it marks the beginning of one of my favorite part of the year which makes work so much more exciting than it already is.
+Between November and May, all of us working on the ocean start looking at the blue horizon with a little more attention and so much anticipation, listening a little harder when we are underwater until it finally happens.
+A few days ago I got to see the first two humpback whales of the season, and even if the songs are still silent, it marks the beginning of one of my favorite parts of the year, making work so much more exciting than it already is.